The Complete Kilimanjaro Travel Guide

 Kilimanjaro is what is known as a “non-technical” summit.
 That means the majority of the trail is easy enough for a novice hiker to tackle.
 However, Kili is a deceptively difficult climb, with a successful summit rate of only 60 percent!
 What makes Kilimanjaro such a challenge for so many people?
 The answer is simple – altitude.

 Kilimanjaro is the tallest freestanding peak in the world, at 19, 341 feet.
 Altitude sickness is a true concern for climbers, who need to factor in a period of acclimation to their training before tackling Kili’s trails.
 During this acclimation period, climbers slowly ascend to higher altitudes to allow their bodies to adjust to the decreasing oxygen levels and prevent altitude sickness.
-Here are some additional tricks, as well as Kilimanjaro tips, that will guarantee a successful summit – even for a less experienced trekker!
+Here are some additional tricks, as well as Kilimanjaro tips, that will guarantee a successful summit.

 • Hire a reputable guide – the Tanzania government requires everyone who climbs Kilimanjaro to climb with a guide.
 However, not all guides are created equal!
 Scrimping on a tour operator can lead to a bad outcome.
-It makes sense to hire a reputable guide who is knowledgeable about the routes and well-versed in medical emergencies.
+It makes sense to hire a reputable tour operator like Gondwana Ecotours, with guides who are knowledgeable about the routes and well-versed in medical emergencies.
 It is also worth the price to make sure your guide fee includes porters (to carry your equipment, as well as food and water).
 Trying to cut costs in this respect can make a challenging climb a miserable experience!

 • The route matters – there are seven routes to Kilimanjaro’s summit.
 Each route varies in difficulty and distance.
 Your tour guide should suggest a route that correlates with your fitness level as well as your hiking experience.
 Opting for a longer route with more time to acclimate to elevation is the most important factor in guaranteeing a successful summit.
 The shortest route to Kilimanjaro’s peak takes five days; however, less experienced hikers should expect to spend 8 or 9 days on the trail if they want to reach the top of Kili!